Transistor Circuit Design Tutorial Includes:

 Simple AC coupled common emitter amplifier design

-The basic circuit for an AC coupled common emitter amplifier design is shown below.
+The electronic circuit design for a basic circuit for an AC coupled common emitter amplifier circuit is given below.

 This circuit is not widely used because it is difficult to define the exact operating point of the circuit as a result of variations in the values of β encountered.